 3. Evaluating solutions:

 Once you come up with all the necessary solutions, it comes down to evaluating and selecting the best ones.
 Brain-storming sessions are essential to decide on what solutions the team needs to resort to and how to implement them so that maximum effectiveness can be attained.
-Such sessions also help the team leaders to get a different perspective from different people of the team within the organisation.
+Such sessions also help the team leaders to get a different perspective from different people of the team within the organization.

 4. Implementing solutions:

 The final step of problem-solving is all about implementing the solutions that you evaluated.
 But before implementing try to scrutinize the solution well so that there are no loopholes left and create more problems.
 After implementation is done monitor the status of the solution that you have decided to push through.
 If it does not work well then try the other ones that you have in hand and keep on searching for the positive results.

 The Problem-Solving Skills that you need to have:

 Possibilities might be high that the main cause of the problem that you are facing is something else.
 So, you have to keep an open mind about accepting the fact that the actual reason is different from the one you thought at first.
 Which provides you with more options to answers and solutions.